vsupapo/BookNook/README.md

 # BookNook

 ## Description
-BookNook is a console-based Java application for managing book entries including those as seen on The New York Times Best Sellers.
+BookNook is a console-based Java application for managing book entries including books as seen on The New York Times Best Sellers.
-JSON book data is stored in a MongoDB NoSQL database, hosted on an AWS EC2 instance.
+Book data is stored in the form of JSON documents in a MongoDB NoSQL database, hosted on an AWS EC2 instance.
 This application uses the Java Mongo driver to connect to the EC2 instance and perform database management operations.